Menu Close

 Talk to professionals: Talk to your doctor and midwife about your feelings and worries to get the support you need.
 That might mean adjusting your treatment or getting extra help.
 It’s important to take care of yourself for both you and your baby.
 You can read more about it on Tommy’s website, the pregnancy and baby charity in the UK.

-Rest: Being pregnant or looking after a new baby can be tiring, so make sure you get plenty of rest when you can.
+Rest: Being pregnant or looking after a new baby can be really tiring, so make sure you get plenty of rest when you can.

 Eat well: Eating healthy food is important for you and your baby.
 Try to eat a variety of foods, including fruits, vegetables and whole grains.
 Do not drink any alcohol or eat any raw food when pregnant, as this might hurt the baby.